Skip to content

 Two days in Shangri-La 香格里拉 Yunnan: all you need to know

-If you are planning a trip to Shangri-La (香格里拉 Xiānggélǐlā or Śambhalaḥ in Tibetan शम्भल) it probably means you have visited Lijiang already (here is my travel guide) and you are now looking for something else to do in the area.
+If you are planning a trip to Shangri-La (香格里拉 Xiānggélǐlā or Śambhalaḥ in Tibetan शम्भल), it probably means you have visited Lijiang already (here is my travel guide).
+You are now looking for something else to do in the area.

-Thanks to the recent infrastructures like a brand new highway and the high-speed railway it’s now quite convenient to visit this little Tibetan city.
-Technically you can even do it on a day trip, but I recommend staying a couple of nights.
+Thanks to the recent infrastructures like a new highway and the high-speed railway, it’s now quite convenient to visit this little Tibetan city.
+Technically, you can even do it on a day trip, but I recommend staying a few nights.

-Up until December 17, 2001, Shangri-La was called Zhongdian (中甸) but the name was changed to match the mystical place that James Hilton talked about in his novel Lost Horizon.
-It was basically a marketing move to get more tourists.
-In the novel, Shangri-La, was an ancient and secret city of wise men, gathered from all over the world, of different sex, culture, religion, and temperament, who lived extremely long lives and were truly happy.
+Until December 17, 2001, Shangri-La was called Zhongdian (中甸), but the name was changed to match the mystical place James Hilton talked about in his novel Lost Horizon.
+It was a marketing move to get more tourists.
+In the novel, Shangri-La is an ancient and secret city of wise men, gathered from all over the world, of different sexes, cultures, religions, and temperaments, who live extremely long lives and are truly happy.

-The city lies at an elevation of about 3100 meters so it’s quite cold in winter.
-In summer it can rain quite a lot so it’s better to visit in spring or autumn.
+The city lies at an elevation of about 3100 meters, so it’s pretty cold in winter.
+It can rain often in summer so it’s better to visit in spring or autumn.

-Regardless of when you decide to go, try to avoid all the national holidays as well as the month of August when students and teachers are on holiday.
-August is particularly crowded because most Chinese are trying to escape from the heat of the rest of the country.
+Regardless of when you decide to go, try to avoid all the national holidays and the month of August when students and teachers are on holiday.
+August is exceptionally crowded because most Chinese are trying to escape from the heat of the rest of the country.

-Remember that Shangri-La is located at an altitude of 3160 meters so you might suffer from altitude sickness especially if you fly from a much lower elevation.
+Remember that Shangri-La is at an altitude of 3160 meters, so you might suffer from altitude sickness, especially if you fly from a much lower elevation.

 How to get to Shangri-La

-Right next to the city there is a small airport and a newly built high-speed train station (the line is not finished yet).
-So you can either fly or get there by train (in a few months from now).
+Right next to the city is a small airport and a newly built high-speed train station.
+So you can either fly or get there by train.
 The other option is to get there by bus from Lijiang.
-There are buses every 20 minutes or so and thanks to a new highway it only takes 2.5 hours.
+There are buses every 20 minutes or so, and thanks to a new highway, it only takes 2.5 hours.

-If you opt for the bus keep in mind that foreigners cannot book the tickets in advance using an app.
+If you opt for the bus,, remember that foreigners cannot book the tickets in advance using an app.
 So you’ll have to physically go to the bus station (bring your passport).
 I recommend doing so if you want to leave at a specific time because the tickets are quickly sold out.
 You cannot buy the return ticket from Shangri-La to Lijiang while you are in Lijiang.
-So I suggest booking the return ticket as soon as you arrive in Shangri-La.
+So I suggest booking the return ticket when you arrive in Shangri-La.

 Here you can book the train ticket.